How much is your case worth?Get a free case evaluation

 Leg injuries also include injuries sustained on your knees and feet.
 Leg injuries include fractured and shattered bones and, or knees.
 Leg and feet injury also include large cuts, heavy bruising and scrapes.
 These injuries could cause permanent damage and disability.
 Take precautions by riding safely, wearing protective leather gear and kneepads.

 A motorcycle doesn’t have an outer covering shielding the rider from the environment and a rider risks getting thrown off a motorcycle.
 In the event of any crash its human instinct to draw one arm in front or around oneself to protect and lessen the impact of the crash.
 Biker’s arm can be explained as the condition occurring after the initial impact of the aftermath of a motorcycle crash.

 The more the impact on the arm the more the damage is caused to the nerves of the injured arm.
 The arm the biker lands on during an accident could suffer permanent nerve damage as well as on the upper body.
 Use elbow pads and sturdy jackets to offer protection against injuries and severe damage

-You should remember that motorcycles are very dangerous and each injury has its own special treatment.
+Remember, motorcycles can be very dangerous and each injury has its own special treatment.

 - Ensure you get medical checkup.

-- File a police report.
-This may help you with insurance claims.
+- File a police report, which can help with insurance claims.